-Piranhas are world famous at this point and a popular culture icon.
-Their very name conjures images of muddy waters full of small fish that have razor sharp teeth and a thirst for blood, like sharks in miniature.
+Piranha fish are world famous at this point and a popular culture icon.
+Their very name conjures images of muddy waters full of small freshwater fish that have razor-sharp teeth and a thirst for blood, like sharks in miniature.
 The truth is both less and more impressive than this.

 While they are very much meat eaters, Piranha care is not at all what you might be thinking!
 In fact, many of the most common species are downright skittish!
 Still, you’re better off keeping your fingers outside the tank at all times…Let’s talk more about Piranha care.

-In the aquarium, many Piranhas are quite timid and yet still very dangerous, for reasons we’ll get to soon.
-The truth is that they do have seriously impressive teeth and true to the legends, they can effortlessly shear flesh from prey, tank mates…or a hand if they decide to try.
+In the aquarium, many Piranha fish are quite timid and yet still very dangerous, for reasons we’ll get to soon.
+The truth is that they do have seriously sharp teeth and true to the legends, they can effortlessly shear flesh from their prey, tankmates…or your hand if they decide to try.
 Piranha aquarium maintenance is more delicate than is typical for fish tanks but not as scary as you might think.

-Piranhas are actually very closely related to Tetras!
+Piranhas are actually very closely related to Tetras and many live in the same native habitats.
 They used to be classified in the same family (Characidae) but have since been moved to their own family (Serrasalmidae).
 Neon, Cardinal, and especially Black Skirt Tetras have more than a few passing resemblances and habits.

 There are over a dozen genera of piranha in the wild and many species.
 However, there are only a handful that ever make it into the hobby.
 And of those, only three are common enough to be readily identifiable by non-Piranha keepers and ichthyologists.